 This concertina is the first of two used by Sergeant Chudleigh on active service.
 The first, he related in his letter of offer to the Australian War Memorial of 1924, 'I took away with me to the war and carried with me until August 1916'.
 At Mena Camp in Egypt prior to the Gallipoli landings, 'I used to play it, at the head of the column on the march, also, I played it at several church parades (where at times we had no other music) and also at various concerts etc in Egypt and France.
 I also took it with me at Anzac, where we managed to knock out some fun in the dug outs, during an impromptu concert or sing-song.
 It accompanied me also to Cape Helles when a section of my unit were sent there and once I thought I had lost it [while there] when our dug out was blown up by a shell.
 Fortunately I managed to dig it out, all covered with dirt, but still able to get a tune out of it.'

 'When we went to France, I still carried the old concertina until about August 1916 when I decided to pension the old instrument off and I sent it back home.
+I had it autographed by the officers and men of the unit, and also marked the names of the different places where I carried [it].'

 'The boys of the unit were so used to the old instrument that they made a collection and gave me the money to buy a new concertina, which I had sent from London and which I carried with me and used to good purpose till I left the unit.'